ProsperousHeart/Basics-Boot-Camp/README.md

 While this information is freely available online, the bootcamp experience is only available to those who have secured a seat.
 You can do so [here](https://prosperousheart.com/python-bootcamp), if enrollment is currently open.

-**Enrollment For Dec 2021 closes:**  Dec 11, 2021

-Once you have enrolled, you will receive an email with additional instructions - including how to access our Discord server & Facebook group.
+Be sure to follow this repo to be updated when doors open next.

+# Time Expectations

+## Historic Expectations

+The original bootcamp was about 2 hours a week for 3 weeks with a bonus 1 hour training that covered social media marketing for job hunting & networking.

-## Important Dates
+## Current Expectations
-The information mentioned below is for our live sessions.
-Excluding the bonus social media training for professional networking, please expect each live class to be 2 hours.

-### Python Basics Bootcamp - Nov 2021
-This section will outline the current or upcoming bootcamp dates:
-1. Nov 20, 2021:  Session 1 + HW 1 - basic python to familiarize you with working in a py file, GitHub, etc
-2. Nov 27, 2021:  Session 2 + HW 2 - iterators/generators, functions + modules, etc
-3. Dec 4, 2021:  Session 3 + HW 3 - input/output, exceptions/assertions, error checking, etc
-4. BONUS - Dec 18, 2021:  Social Media For Professional Networking + Programming Q&A

-### Python Basics Bootcamp - Dec 2021
-This section will outline the current or upcoming bootcamp dates:
+As of 2022, we are moving to a new system that will:
+- make it easier for you to learn at your own pace
+- track your progress
+- build a community
+- create an environment where the training will be in byte-sized pieces

+I do not yet have an estimate on how long that might take to complete the pre-recorded course, as it is still being setup.

+## What Happens When I Enroll?

+If you enroll in just the training (no group or 1:1 live sessions) then you will be immediately able to access the basics training course.

+If you invested in the live coaching portion, additional details will be outlined within the program.

+# Training Expectations

+Based on my time at Cisco as a python trainer & mentor to over 3k of my peers, I came to realize you need 2 things to be successful in coding:
+1. basic knowledge of coding
+2. implementation time & experience

+A wonderful thing about living in this day & age is the ability to learn anything on the internet.

+But you must take the time to implement what you've learned.

+So this python basic training course is broken down into a 3 week course with implementation work for each section.
+(But I gave the full training in one hour once.
+So you could tackle the training portion in a single day.)

+Here is a brief overview of what to expect:

-1. Dec 12, 2021:  Session 1 + HW 1 - basic python to familiarize you with working in a py file, GitHub, etc
+1. Week 1 + HW 1 (calculator) - basic python to familiarize you with working in a py file, GitHub, etc
-2. Dec 19, 2021:  Session 2 + HW 2 - iterators/generators, functions + modules, etc
+2. Week 2 + HW 2 (rock, paper, scissors game) - iterators/generators, functions + modules, etc
-3. Dec 26, 2021:  Session 3 + HW 3 - input/output, exceptions/assertions, error checking, etc
+3. Week 3 + HW 3 (text reader & writer) - input/output, exceptions/assertions, error checking, etc
-4. BONUS - Dec 18, 2021:  Social Media For Professional Networking + Programming Q&A

 # Table Of Contents

-Each week there will be a live training with Q&A and assigned homework to help solidify your knowledge.

-You will not be graded, however you will receive feedback on your code.
+This section outlines the Jupyter notebooks that explain everything & include sections to test your understanding.

+Originally, the bootcamp consisted of going through these live each week, answering questions, and covering the previous week's work.
+(Students received direct feedback with their work.)
+This made it more difficult to really dive into actual coding & ensure students understood the material.

+The new system is still set up similarly to this layout.
+Differences will be outlined as necessary.

+All those who purchase the course will be able to watch the trainings, see their progress, and practice using the implementation work provided.

+Those who upgrade to live coaching will have greater opportunity to dive into code & receive more direct feedback.

 ## Week 1